dotnet/MQTTnet/README.md

 ## General
 * Async support
 * TLS 1.2 support for client and server (but not UWP servers)
-* Extensible communication channels (i.e. In-Memory, TCP, TCP+SSL, WebSockets (not included in this project))
+* Extensible communication channels (i.e. In-Memory, TCP, TCP+TLS, WS)
 * Interfaces included for mocking and testing
 * Lightweight (only the low level implementation of MQTT, no overhead)
 * Access to internal trace messages